-9.2 ZENworks Audit Database Sizing
+ZENworks Audit Database Sizing

-ZENworks 11 SP3 introduces the Audit database, which is used to store change and agent audit events that you have enabled.
+The ZENworks Audit database, is used to store change and agent audit events that you have enabled.
 The amount of data that will be present in the database depends on the following data:

 - How many devices do you have? - How frequently are objects changed?